Sopot Wyścigi railway station

 Sopot Wyścigi railway station is a railway station serving the city of Sopot, in the Pomeranian Voivodeship, Poland.
-The station opened in 1975 and is located on the Gdańsk Śródmieście–Rumia railway.
+The station opened by 1950 and is located on the Gdańsk Śródmieście–Rumia railway.
 The train services are operated by SKM Tricity.

 The name is derived from nearby horse racing centre (pl.
 Wyscigi).

-A number of sources, including a map from 1919 state that before World War II the stop Schmierau was located approximately 200 m closer to Gdańsk, at the height of the racecourse.
-Others report that it was a seasonal stop, run only during organised racing.
+A map from 1919 shows that before World War II, the stop was in a historical town called Schmierau and was located approximately 1 km away from the current station in the direction of Gdańsk.
+Meanwhile, a modern source reports that it used to be a seasonal stop, used only during organised racing, with a direct connection to the racecourse.
+This station was only 200 m away from the current platform.
+On the 2nd of January 1952, the station was moved to its current location due to the opening of the Rapid Urban Rail line.

 Train services

 The station is served by the following services: